 Effectiveness of Dog Board and Training

 Board and training is a service offered by a trainer where the dog is kept overnight at the trainer's facility or home for a certain period of time.
-Following are some types of board and training services provided by dog trainers:
+The following are some types of board and training services provided by dog trainers.

 What Services Are Offered in Board and Training Programs?

 - Basic Training: The most common services are obviously training.
 Dogs boarding are often taught basic commands such as sit, down, stay, heel, come and to watch me.
 Often, behavior issues are addressed and dogs are also taught how to stop jumping, stop pulling on the leash, running out the door, counter-surfing, etc. In certain circumstances, trainers toss in a few extra helpful commands such as leave it, drop it and even some tricks.

 - Behavior Modification: Some dog training centers also address serious behavior issues such as aggression, anxiety and other problem behaviors.
 During the dog's stay the dog is typically exposed to the stimulus the dog is reactive towards, ideally at a low level of intensity (under the threshold).
 The dog's behavior is then changed using different behavior modification techniques (desensitization, counter-conditioning, Behavior Adjustment Training etc).
 Note: not all methods employed are good, some trainers may use flooding and other methods that can fix the problem temporarily or aggravate the issue.
 Some trainers resort to shock collars, prong collars, choke collars and use training methods based on coercion to obtain fast results, this is really wrong!

 Many board and train programs requires dogs to adhere to certain requirements.
 The following are some of the most important: